brandoncarl/taskco/README.md

 Jobs can have a priority of any number.
 The higher the number, the higher the priority.
 Default priority levels include "low", "normal", "medium", "high", and "critical".
 Please see examples/priority.js for usage.

+## Addendum

+### Why another jobs queue for node?

+This project started in search of a redis-backed jobs queue.
+While there are numerous options at the time of publishing, each of these has its benefits/shortcomings.
+These are in NO way knocks against the projects, or against the authors, they simply highlight why we are in need of another solution.

+1. Kue (LearnBoost): the most mature, and certainly most beautiful queue around.
+Fast, and clean code base.
+Large portions of this repository were inspired by Kue.
+Unfortunately, the repo has numerous pull requests outstanding, does not offer connection pooling, tends to have problems cleaning up tasks, and operates a first-come-first-serve queue.

+2. Kue (dfoody): updated with numerous quality-of-service features, it still suffers from lack of connection pooling, and has not been shown to be compatible past node 0.6.x.
+To my knowledge, it also does full text indexing in the manner of Kue (LearnBoost).

+3. Convoy: Great work by GoSquared to prevent jammed jobs.
+Currently does not offer storing additional data (a necessity for many).

+4. Coffee-Resque: a great start in porting Github's own resque, however, the project appears to be not nearly as fully-featured.